viviandotdev/ObsidianVault/+ Encounters/If you want to do something right, do it yourself, because other people don't care enough..md

 **Personal Experience**
 *What experiences, stories, or problems you’ve faced that come to mind?*

-  - This is a older sister problem, growing up I was always asked and told to do something and then she would get upset when I don't do it right
+  - This is a older sister problem, growing up I was always asked and told to do something and then she would get upset when I don't do it right or the way she wanted to.
+  - The reason I do things badly is not because I don't know how to do them it's because I don't care enough.
+I will do things well if I care enough about it.
 **Potential Framework, System, or Solution**
 *Can you create a memorable, step-by-step solution to solving the problem?
 You can flesh this out in your content.
 Be sure to add your own unique name to it!*